davepinch/qbasic-empire/README.md

 # controls

+* Follow any prompts on the screen.
-* Use the arrow keys to navigate dialog boxes.
+* Use the arrow keys to navigate dialog boxes and the atlas.
+* Press Enter to select a menu item; press Escape to cancel an operation.
 * Use ^S, ^E, ^D and ^X to move windows.

 # plans

-Currently in step 1:
+Currently in step 2:

 1. Setup open source.
 2. Clean up code.